interstar/MTC-CLJ/README.md

 So `+MTC` is my tag for items related to developing or distributing MTC. `@email` is my tag for any item that involves writing an email.

 MTC has no special commands to handle these tags.
-And you can use any conveention that you like.
+And you can use any convention that you like.

 If you want to pull tags to the front of the queue, simply write an appropriate pattern and use with the "pull" command `+`.